celeritas-project/celeritas/doc/appendices/administration.rst

 .. _Semantic Versioning: https://semver.org

-Releases can be created from the main branch (major, minor, patch) or a "backport" branch (minor, patch).
+Releases can be created from the primary "develop" branch (major, minor, patch) or a "backport" branch (minor, patch).
 The following process must be followed (and may need iteration to converge) for each release.

 - Create a ``release-vX.Y.Z`` branch.
 - Ensure all CI jobs passed for the release in question.
-This is automatic for releases from the main branch (since every pull request must pass) but should be checked manually for backports.
+This is automatic for releases from the ``develop`` branch (since every pull request must pass) but should be checked manually for backports.
 - Run regression tests on Summit (for performance testing), Crusher (for HIP testing), and an additional machine with debug assertions enabled (e.g.